frnkwtzl/qt6book/docs/ch19-python/build-app.md

 <<< @/docs/ch19-python/src/class-context-property/class.py#main

 Continuing to the QML code, we can see that we’ve created a Qt Quick Controls 2 user interface consisting of a `Button` and a `Label`.
-In the button’s `onClicked` handler, the `numberGenerator.updateNumber()` function is called.
+In the button’s `onClicked` handler, the `numberGenerator.giveNumber()` function is called.
 This is the slot of the object instantiated on the Python side.

 To receive a signal from an object that has been instantiated outside of QML we need to use a `Connections` element.
 This allows us to attach a signal handler to an existing target.